SAP-archive/teched2021-DAT262/exercises/ex9/README.md

 	INTO "AIS_DEMO"."GDELT_GEG_EDGES"("SOURCE", "SOURCE_NAME", "SOURCE_TYPE", "TARGET", "TARGET_NAME", "TARGET_TYPE", "SALIENCE", "COU");
 ````

 And finally, we will create a data structure exposing the vertices of our network.
-We need to deal with different and language dependent "NAME" for  entities with the same "ID".
+We need to deal with different and language dependent "NAME" strings for entities with the same "ID".
 That's the reason for the MAX("NAME") and MAX("TYPE") - I simply take one of the name/type combinations.

 ````SQL
 -- The networks' vertices are simply projected from the V_GEG_EDGES view